 Luxury is in an existential crisis.
 Market forces are driving a constant redefinition, and some would say a debasement of the category.
 Is luxury really changing, or have we merely lost our sense of what it really is, and always has been?
+And should luxury brands start to get worried?
 What do you think?

 The Equus view

 Some people claim that the only constant of the luxury brand category is the way it changes.
 We beg to differ.